 Study of 177Lu-PSMA-617 In Metastatic Castrate-Resistant Prostate Cancer

-The primary objective of this study is to compare the two alternate primary endpoints of radiographic progression-free survival (rPFS) and overall survival (OS) in patients with progressive PSMA-positive mCRPC who receive 177Lu-PSMA-617 in addition to best supportive/best standard of care versus patients treated with best supportive/best standard of care alone.
+The primary objective of this study was to compare the two alternate primary endpoints of radiographic progression-free survival (rPFS) and OS in patients with progressive prostate-specific membrane antigen (PSMA)-positive mCRPC who received 177Lu-PSMA-617 in addition to best supportive/best standard of care (BSC/BSoC) versus patients treated with best supportive/best standard of care alone.

 VISION: An International, Prospective, Open Label, Multicenter, Randomized Phase 3 Study of 177Lu-PSMA-617 in the Treatment of Patients With Progressive PSMA-positive Metastatic Castration-resistant Prostate Cancer (mCRPC)

-Patients with PSMA positive scans will be randomized in a 2:1 ratio to receive either 177Lu-PSMA-617 plus best supportive/best standard of care or to receive best supportive/best standard of care only.
-Best supportive/best standard of care will be determined by the treating physician/investigator but will exclude investigational agents, cytotoxic chemotherapy, other systemic radioisotopes, and hemi-body radiotherapy.
-Novel androgen axis drugs [NAADs] (such as abiraterone or enzalutamide) are allowed.
-The study is open-label and patients will be monitored throughout the 6 to 10-month treatment period for survival, disease progression, and adverse events.
-A long-term follow-up period will include the collection of rPFS survival and information about new treatments, responses to new treatments, adverse events assessment, as well as blood for hematology and chemistry testing.
-During follow-up, patients will be contacted every 3 months (+/- 1 month) via phone, email, or letter for 24 months or until 508 deaths have occurred.
-An End of Treatment visit should occur once a patient discontinues the treatment part of the study for any reason (patient or investigator decision, going on to long term follow up, etc.).
-This visit should occur approximately 30 days from the last dose of 177Lu-PSMA-617 or the date of the best supportive/best standard of care end of treatment decision (whichever occurs later), but before the initiation of subsequent anti-cancer treatment, outside of what is allowed on study.
-The planned enrollment for this study is 814 patients.
-A dosimetry, PK and ECG sub-study will be conducted in a non-randomized cohort (177Lu-PSMA-617 plus best supportive/best standard of care) of approximately 30 patients at sites in Germany to provide a more complete assessment of the safety aspects of 177Lu-PSMA-617.
-In order to not bias the results obtained from randomized patients in the main study, the data of the sub-study patients will be analyzed descriptively and not considered in the primary and secondary analysis of the main study.
+Patients with PSMA positive scans were randomized in a 2:1 ratio to receive either 177Lu-PSMA-617 plus best supportive/best standard of care or to receive best supportive/best standard of care only.
+Best supportive/best standard of care was determined by the treating physician/investigator but excluded investigational agents, cytotoxic chemotherapy, other systemic radioisotopes, and hemi-body radiotherapy.
+Novel androgen axis drugs [NAADs] (such as abiraterone or enzalutamide) were allowed.
+The study was open-label and patients were monitored throughout the 6 to 10-month treatment period for survival, disease progression, and adverse events.
+A long-term follow-up period included the collection of rPFS survival and information about new treatments, responses to new treatments, adverse events assessment, as well as blood for hematology and chemistry testing.
+During follow-up, patients were be contacted every 3 months (+/- 1 month) via phone, email, or letter for 24 months or until 508 deaths had occurred.
+An End of Treatment visit occurred once a patient discontinued the treatment part of the study for any reason (patient or investigator decision, going on to long term follow up, etc.).
+This visit occurred approximately 30 days from the last dose of 177Lu-PSMA-617 or the date of the best supportive/best standard of care end of treatment decision (whichever occurs later), but before the initiation of subsequent anti-cancer treatment, outside of what was allowed on study.
+The planned enrollment for this study was 814 patients.
+A dosimetry, PK and ECG sub-study was conducted in a non-randomized cohort (177Lu-PSMA-617 plus best supportive/best standard of care) of approximately 30 patients at sites in Germany to provide a more complete assessment of the safety aspects of 177Lu-PSMA-617.
+In order to not bias the results obtained from randomized patients in the main study, the data of the sub-study patients were analyzed descriptively and not considered in the primary and secondary analysis of the main study.

 You can join if…